Trademark Primer

-What are the steps and costs involved to register a trademark?
+What are the steps involved to register a trademark?

 The registration process is initiated by filing a trademark application at the Canadian Intellectual Property Office, including the application fee, a list of the goods and services associated with the trademark, and any other requirements specific to the type of trademark sought to be registered.
 The Trademarks Act sets out a number of requirements for trademark registration.
 It is important to ensure that a trademark application complies with the requirements for registration.
 Otherwise, the resultant trademark registration may be invalid and unenforceable, or the application may be refused.